SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 <script type="text/javascript" src="util/setContent.js"></script>
 ```

-> Note: in the above snippet you see a reference to a specific SAP UI5 version.
-See section [Update Project Dependencies](./14-Develop-Core-Application.md#update-project-dependencies) about updating the SAP UI5 version.
+> Note: In the snippet above, a reference to a specific SAP UI5 version is provided.
+For information about updating the SAP UI5 version, refer to section [Update Project Dependencies](./14-Develop-Core-Application.md#update-project-dependencies).

 #### Autoload Data
 By default, lists aren't automatically prefilled when the *List Report* is displayed.
 However, you can change this behavior by enabling the autoload feature.
 To do so, simply go to */app/poetryslams/webapp/manifest.json* and add the following parameters: